tedkmburu/DEFI-Game/README.md

 ### Languages and Libraries

-The entire game runs inside a canvas tag in a webpage.
+The entire game runs inside a canvas tag in a webpage, so it is accessible from both mobile phones and computers.
 HTML and CSS are used to set up the page then p5.js creates the canvas with the game loop and everything else.
 Everything else is done in Javascript.
 * [Javascript](https://www.w3schools.com/js/default.asp)
 * [p5.js](https://p5js.org/)
 * [HTML](https://www.w3schools.com/html/default.asp)